Tag: mentalhealth

 Many of us were raised in toxic families, only to find ourselves in toxic marriages and friendships later in life.
 Like a loop, or living in a constant shadow of misfortune.

 We often repeat the mantra: “It’s better to be alone than with toxic people.”
 But is that really true?
 Can we truly make it without people?
-Can we remain our true selves, without having anyone, neither toxic ones or good ones in our lives?
+Can we remain our true selves, without having anyone, neither toxic ones nor the good ones in our lives?

 Enter the Sunflower People